-While you may not have the funds to control your image through largescale advertising, you do have the ability to brand yourself right now and to start working towards a great reputation.
+While you may not have the funds to control your image through large scale advertising, you do have the ability to brand yourself right now and to start working towards a great reputation.

 How does your business contact customers and the market?
-Is your imagery and graphics consistent across the board?
+Are your imagery and graphics consistent across the board?
 Do your business cards and website continue the same theme?
 Creating a consistent approach means that visitors will experience a seamless journey from your marketing to your business.
-Emails, leaflets and literature should all help to promote the idea of a single and singular brand.
+Emails, leaflets, and literature should all help to promote the idea of a single and singular brand.
 If you’re just starting a business, then you have an opportunity to create your brand from the ground up.

 When brands change

 But don’t become too wedded to your brand identity, sometimes it has to change.